GenSim: A General Social Simulation Platform with Large Language Model based Agents: Features of GenSim

 where $\sigma(\cdot)$ denotes the standard deviation operation.
 We use the sum of the standard deviations for all possible ratings to measure the fluctuation of the simulation results.
 The experiment results are presented in Figure~\ref{exp1}(a), where we can see: as the number of samples becomes larger, the fluctuation of the simulation results is greatly lowered.
 This result suggests that if we only have a small number of agents, then the simulation results can be not reliable, since it can be hardly reproduced due to the large simulation fluctuation.

 To solve the above problem, in our platform, we support up to one hundred thousand agents to better simulate real-world scenarios.
+To accelerate the simulation speed, we firstly employ an actor-based model~\cite{10.5555/1624775.1624804} to facilitate automatic parallel optimization.
+Specifically, the ``actor'' function acts as an independent unit that processes computations once it receives all the necessary messages.
+This method ensures that each agent, representing a participant, only performs computations when the essential input messages are available, thus enabling efficient parallel optimization.
+Furthermore, a dynamic workflow is designed to accommodate the probabilistic outputs of LLMs, which are not pre-determinable.
+This dynamic approach enhances flexibility, allowing the execution path to adapt based on variations in model inference.
+Last but not least, our distributed framework supports multi-machine parallel simulation, overcoming the limitations of single-machine simulation scalability.

-To accelerate the simulation speed, we adapt a series of techniques including distributed parallel computing and so on.
-Using our platform, we evaluate the simulation speed in the job market and recommendation scenarios, where we run our simulator for one round for both settings\footnote{For all experiments in this paper, we used a server with a 192-core CPU, eight A100-40G GPUs, and 440 GB of memory.}.
+Using proposed platform, we evaluate the simulation speed in the job market and recommendation scenarios, where we run our simulator for one round for both settings\footnote{For all experiments in this paper, we used a server with a 192-core CPU, eight A100-40G GPUs, and 440 GB of memory.}.
+All experiments in the paper use LLaMA3-8B as the foundational model for the agents.
 The results are presented in Figure~\ref{exp1}(b), from which we can see: as the number of agents becomes larger, the time cost increases, and when we have 10w agents, they cost 15492 and 3024 seconds for running one round in the job market and recommendation scenarios, respectively.

-{In addition, we also evaluate the acceleration effects of distributed parallel computing in our platform.
+In addition, we also evaluate the acceleration effects of distributed parallel computing in our platform.
 In specific, we measure the time costs of running our platform for one round with different numbers of GPUs.
-The results are presented in Figure~\ref{exp3}(a), where we can see, as the number of GPUs becomes larger, the time cost decreases, which suggests that, with the help of distributed parallel computing, our platform can effectively take the advantages of more GPUs.}
+The results are presented in Figure~\ref{exp3}(a), where we can see, as the number of GPUs becomes larger, the time cost decreases, which suggests that, with the help of distributed parallel computing, our platform can effectively take the advantages of more GPUs.